MadurangaNamal/PixelMartOrderProcessor/README.md

 ```bash
    docker-compose up -d
 ```
-   This starts PostgreSQL and RabbitMQ containers.
+   This starts PostgreSQL, RabbitMQ, and Jaeger containers.

 3. **Configure User Secrets** (for each project)
 ```bash